sengarshiv/java-repositories/README.md

-# testRepo
+# Policy Service
-A test repository for you.
+A Policy Service to provide API for accessing policies and comparing them.